-However if anyone has fished outside the UK in the three months prior to their booking on the river it is essential that they contact Tim Hawes to discuss proper sterilisation of their equipment which Thurso River staff will carry out free of charge.
+However if anyone has fished outside the UK in the three months prior to their booking on the river it is essential that they contact Geordie Doull to discuss proper sterilisation of their equipment which Thurso River staff will carry out free of charge.
 This arrangement only applies to members fishing the DFFA rotation beat.
-All salmon caught on the rotation beat must be Returned then reported to Tim Hawes and recorded on the DFFA membership card.
+All salmon caught on the rotation beat must be Returned then reported to Geordie Doull and recorded on the DFFA membership card.

 Please note that only ONE advance booking for the rotation beat may be made at a time and it must be used before another booking is made.
 From 1st March until the end of the rotation beat let, the days will be split into morning and afternoon sessions of 06:00-14:00 and 14:00 Hrs to dusk.
 Each session will count as a booking.
 Bookings are not transferable.
 Anyone not intending to use a booking should phone Harpers to cancel it.
 This will allow someone else to fish that day provided they book it.